wishperr/bullets/README.md

-Bullet Survivors is a simple PoC bullet-hell survival game where you fend off waves of enemies, level up, and upgrade your character to survive as long as possible.
+Bullet Survivors is a simple PoC bullet-hell survival game where you fight off waves of enemies, level up, and upgrade your character to survive as long as possible.

-Features
+Features:

   Game Field: Large game field with dynamic camera movement.